aalex2017/hierarchical-structure-builder-docs/README.md

 If no custom elements are provided, the library generates the vertex content and sorting indicator from the corresponding `data-*` attributes.

-If both a `data-*` attribute and a custom element are present, **the custom element takes precedence**.
-If there is a custom element, the data attribute associated with it is not needed.

 ### Root sorting element

-Add a custom root sorting element with the class `graph__sorting` directly inside the graph root.
+Add a custom root sorting element with the class `graph__sorting` directly inside the graph root. `data-root-sorting` is not needed in this case.

 ```html
 <div class="graph graph--profile">